Environmental Safety – Kentucky Health Care

 When building a home or structure in an area that does not have public sewer, an on-site septic system will be required to be installed.
 An on-site septic system is composed of a septic tank for catching solid waste and a lateral field for the dispersal of waste water into the ground.
 A site-evaluation must be done on the property by the Health Dept. to know what type of septic system may be installed and how deep; the cost of this is 250 dollars.
 When the site-evaluation is complete a certified installer may purchase a construction permit for the new septic system; the cost of the permit is 250 dollars.
 All installation work is inspected by Health Department for final approval.
 For a repair to an existing septic system a site evaluation may be required and a repair permit is 170 dollars.

 Public Building Plan Review

 All public building plans are reviewed by the local health department.
-Fees for plan review are $30.00 with an additional fee of $25.00 for plans with a weight greater than 5 lbs.
+Fees for plan review: $55.00.

 The PDHD investigates nuisance complaints ranging from trash, garbage, surfacing sewage, rodent infestation and any other public health hazard.